FrostHan/slac/README.md

 # SLAC
-Implementation of stochastic latent actor critic (SLAC, https://alexlee-gk.github.io/slac/) in pytorch
+Implementation of stochastic latent actor critic (SLAC, https://alexlee-gk.github.io/slac/) in pytorch.
+Note that CNNs are not implemented, but instead MLP layers.

 ## Requirements